beneath-hq/beneath/contributing/01-project-structure.md

 Conceptually, the backend is divided into two planes:

-- The **control plane** manages users, projects, streams, etc., and is backed by Postgres and Redis.
+- The **control plane** manages users, projects, tables, etc., and is backed by Postgres and Redis.
-- The **data plane** reads and writes stream records, and is backed by pluggable data systems for log storage, indexed lookups and warehouse/OLAP queries (known as the "engine", see `infra/engine/`).
+- The **data plane** reads and writes table records, and is backed by pluggable data systems for log storage, indexed lookups and warehouse/OLAP queries (known as the "engine", see `infra/engine/`).

 The backend is compiled as one executable (`cmd/beneath/`) that can run one or all of the following services:

 - `control-server`, which exposes a GraphQL API for the control plane
 - `control-worker`, which runs background tasks related to the control plane
-- `data-server`, which exposes REST, Websockets and GRPC APIs for the data plane (i.e. reading and writing streams)
+- `data-server`, which exposes REST, Websockets and GRPC APIs for the data plane (i.e. reading and writing tables)
 - `data-worker`, which asynchronously processes records written to `data-server` and writes them to the underlying data systems

 Here's a rough guide to the project structure (each folder has a `README.md` with further details):